-Going beyond just another conflict resolution training class, Strategies for Dealing with Opposition and Outrage in Public Participation helps you understand the behaviour and emotions involved in working with the public in tough circumstances.
-This course will help you communicate and develop relationships with people which is foundational to the practice of public participation.
+Going beyond just another conflict resolution training class, this course helps you understand the behaviour and emotions involved in working with the public in tough circumstances.
+It will help you communicate and develop relationships with people, which is foundational to the practice of public participation.

 The course will cover:

-At the end of the two day course you will be able to;
+By the end of the two-day course you will be able to;

 UTS is undertaking a number of social distancing initiatives, as informed by NSW Health advice, to help reduce social interactions in support of the government’s efforts to slow the spread of COVID-19.
 As part of this response, some of our short courses may be postponed to a later date.

-Any professional currently or likely to be dealing with the tough issues that face our community.
-Anyone in communities facing complex challenges –including engagement professionals, decision makers, place makers, consultants and elected officials.
+This course is suitable for any professional currently or likely to be dealing with the tough issues that face our community.
+It is also suited to anyone in communities facing complex challenges – including engagement professionals, decision makers, place makers, consultants and elected officials.

 Upskill now.
 The NSW Chemistry Stage 6 syllabus module explains what initiates and drives chemical reactions.